swaechter/fhnw-cpib/README.md

 Execute some IML code:

     java -jar fhnw-cpib-compiler/target/fhnw-cpib-compiler-0.1.0-jar-with-dependencies.jar HiAndBye.iml

+The IML program is always executed, but can also be rerun as generated JAR file:

+    java -jar HiAndBye.jar

 ## License

 The project is licensed under the GNU LGPL v3 or later.